 - Camping is prohibited in all areas - there is a DOC campsite at Cragieburn

 The Basin is a unique and fragile environment, climbers must ensure that any impact on the area is minimal.
 Please do not leave anything behind - carry out all rubbish, and pack out or bury toilet waste.
 Please visit our kaitiakitanga page for more info.

 Since the rock is limestone, it is prone to polishing and we want to minimise that.
 A website like this may increase the traffic on those problems, causing them to get polished.
 But this will not be the case if everyone treats the problems with respect:

 - Use minimal amounts of chalk

 - Never use chalk on foot holds - chalking up footholds does not help friction, it just polishes the rock at an alarming rate

-- Cleaning holds with water and a toothbrush will remove chalk, rubber and skin from the pores of the rock and ensure it is in the best possible condition for the next person.
-When the footholds start turning black from rubber, wash them clean again before the rock starts to polish
+- Cleaning holds with water and a soft toothbrush will remove chalk, rubber and skin from the pores of the rock and ensure it is in the best possible condition for the next person.
+If the footholds start turning black from rubber, wash them clean again before the rock starts to polish

 - The bouldering here is completely glue free and only a few old chipped problems exist.
 Let’s keep it that way!